threedi/submodel/README.md

   --calculation_grid_cells_layer_name CALCULATION_GRID_CELLS_LAYER_NAME, -c CALCULATION_GRID_CELLS_LAYER_NAME
                         Optional.
-Will be used as layer name in case calculation_grid_cells_path is of format geopackage (.gpkg)
+Will be used as layer name in case calculation_grid_cells_path is of format geopackage (.gpkg) --isolate_1d, -i      Optional.
+Instead of deleting 1D outside the submodel domain, set the calculation type to isolated.
 ```

 5. Open the 3Di schematisation geopackage in the Schematisation Editor.